Inference for Heteroskedastic PCA with Missing Data: Distributional theory and inference procedures

 \paragraph{Comparison with prior estimation theory. }

-While the main purpose of the current paper is to enable efficient statistical inference for the principal subspace, our theory also enables improved estimation guarantees compared to prior works. \begin{itemize} \item Recall that the estimation algorithm \textsf{HeteroPCA} was originally proposed and studied by \citet{zhang2018heteroskedastic}.
+While the main purpose of the current paper is to enable efficient statistical inference for the principal subspace, our theory (see Lemmas~\ref{lemma:pca-1st-err} and \ref{lemma:pca-noise-level-est} in the appendix) also enables improved estimation guarantees compared to prior works. \begin{itemize} \item Recall that the estimation algorithm \textsf{HeteroPCA} was originally proposed and studied by \citet{zhang2018heteroskedastic}.
 Our results broaden the sample size range supported by their theory.
-More specifically, note that \citet[Theorem 6 and Remark 10]{zhang2018heteroskedastic} required the sampling rate $p$ to satisfy
+More specifically, note that \citet[Theorem 6 and Remark 10]{zhang2018heteroskedastic} requires the sampling rate $p$ to satisfy

 in order to guarantee consistent estimation, while our theoretical guarantees only require